dplyukhin/Chest-Bump/README.md

 Backend
 -------
-The backend uses node.js and the peerjs server from https://github.com/peers/peerjs-server To set up, clone this git repo and run
+The backend uses node.js and the peerjs server from https://github.com/peers/peerjs-server To set up the server, clone this git repo like so:

+   git clone <URL> --recurse-submodules

+and run

+   bower install
    npm install

 Build and run the server with

     grunt build